Laconia High School serves 582 students in grades 9-12.

 Laconia High School ranks among the top 20% of public schools in New Hampshire for:

 Percent Eligible For Free Lunch

-Laconia High School's student population of 547 students has stayed relatively flat over five school years.
+Laconia High School's student population of 582 students has grown by 6% over five school years.

-The teacher population of 52 teachers has declined by 5% over five school years.
+The teacher population of 57 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers

 Laconia High School is ranked within the bottom 50% of all 456 schools in New Hampshire (based off of combined math and reading proficiency testing data) for the 2020-21 school year.